US Visa Processing Times 2025

 USCIS will handle the initial processing of the case, before handing over the file to the NVC having approved your green card petition.
 Once you submit your forms, fees and supporting documents to the NVC, they will review your case to ensure that you have provided all the necessary documentation required to schedule the immigrant visa interview.
 The NVC will then schedule you an appointment and send everything to the Embassy or Consulate that will make the final decision on your visa.
 Prior to attending this interview, regardless of your age, you will need to undergo a medical examination by an authorised panel physician.

 It can take USCIS several months to process a green card petition.
 It can then take 1-2 months for an immigrant visa application to be transferred from USCIS to the NVC, with an additional 2-3 months for NVC to deal with its portion, although timelines can vary by case.
-Additionally, even if USCIS approves your petition, you may not immediately get an immigrant visa number.
+Even if USCIS approves your petition, you may not immediately get an immigrant visa number.
 This is because there is a limit on the number of immigrant visas available each year in certain categories, where the availability of numbers may depend on the date that your petition was filed and the number of other applicants waiting for the same visa.

 The date that your petition was filed is called your priority date.
 The Department of State’s Visa Bulletin posts priority dates on a monthly basis, showing when a visa is available for your petition.
 This means that if your priority date is not current, there will be an additional wait time.
 Immediate relatives, such as spouses of US citizens, do not have yearly limits, while numerical limitations will apply to family preference and employment immigrant categories.
 In some cases, it could take several years before you will be eligible to proceed.